aashiqmuhamed/aashiqmuhamed.github.io/_pages/about.md

 - AI alignment and safety
 - Algorithmic fairness
-- Federated learning in LLMs
+- Federated and distributed optimization in LLMs
 - New privacy-preserving algorithms
-- NLP applications for social good.
+- NLP applications for social good
+- Responsible AI for Science

 I hold a B.Tech in Mechanical Engineering from the Indian Institute of Technology, Roorkee, where I was the President's Gold Medalist.
 I also completed my MS at Stanford University.